anubrata/anubrata.github.io/README.md

 ## News

+* Paper on Communicating User Bias in Fact-Checking is accepted in SIGIR Workshop on [FACTS-IR](https://fate-events.github.io/facts-ir/).

+* Paper on bias in visual question answering datasets is accepted in [ASIS&T '19](https://www.asist.org/am19/)

-I will be working with [Dr. Gerhard Weikum](https://people.mpi-inf.mpg.de/~weikum/) at [The Max-Planck Institute for Informatics](https://www.mpi-inf.mpg.de/home/) in summer 2019.
+* I will be working with [Dr. Gerhard Weikum](https://people.mpi-inf.mpg.de/~weikum/) at [The Max-Planck Institute for Informatics](https://www.mpi-inf.mpg.de/home/) in summer 2019.

 ## Publications